djourd1/trainR2022/content/en/tidyverse/Chapter2/00_wide_or_long.md

 ## Long format

-With a long format, each row correspond to one response.
+With a long format, each row corresponds to one response.
 So each respondent will have data in multiple rows.